How do I catch those burbot?

-Ironically, burbot are considered an elusive fish within their native range, west of the Continental Divide.
+Ironically, burbot are considered an elusive fish within their native range, east of the Continental Divide.
 Many anglers have never even seen one, let alone caught one.
 Due to their abundance, and subsequently high catch rates in the Gorge, this burbot fishery is unique relative to others across the country.
 Flaming Gorge provides a one-of-a-kind fishing opportunity.

 Burbot are really not too hard to figure out.
 They’re most active in the winter, at night in shallow water and will eat most anything that swims in front of their unappealing faces.
 It really doesn’t get much simpler.
 Although they can be caught in a variety of ways, nighttime ice fishing is probably the easiest, safest and most effective time to target them.